ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 [  PASSED  ] 2 tests.
 ```

-Constructing an invalid `Matrix` although very useful (yes it is !), does not
+Constructing an invalid `Matrix` is very useful, but does not
 really make the `Matrix` class very helpful.

-Let's add some getters, i.e.
+You can add some getters,
-methods that allows to query some information about a `Matrix` object:
+methods that allow you to query some information about a `Matrix` object:
 - `getNumRows`: get the number of rows this matrix has
 - `getNumColumns`: get the number of rows this matrix has
 - `getNumElements`: get the number of elements this matrix has (i.e. rows x